 These profiles should go beyond basic demographics.
 A strong buyer persona details their job responsibilities, challenges, goals, and what they care about most.
 This information helps your sales team tailor their messaging, highlight the most relevant product benefits, and anticipate potential objections, making every conversation more personal and impactful.

-Map Your Sales Process and Methodology
+Map Out Your Entire Sales Process

 Consistency is key to a scalable sales engine.
 This section of your playbook should map out every step a prospect takes, from becoming a lead to signing a contract.
 Define each stage of your sales funnel clearly, including the entry and exit criteria for moving a deal from one stage to the next.
 This ensures everyone on the team is on the same page and that your pipeline data is clean and reliable.